 1. Embrace Friendly Competition

-Why not challenge your friends or co-workers to see who can take the most steps each?
-You’ll not only have built-in accountability, but you’ll receive some extra motivation as well.
-You’ll all win, because all of that walking will boost your moods, making for even friendlier chats around the watercooler.
+Why not challenge your friends or co-workers to see who can take the most steps each week?
+You'll not only have built-in accountability, but will receive some extra motivation as well.
+In the end, you all win!
+Walking is a mood boost and will make for even friendlier conversation around the water cooler.

-To set up the competition, whoever has the least amount of steps at the end of the week buys the first round of (healthy!) cocktails at happy hour on Friday.
-Or whoever has the least amount of steps is in charge of the Friday-morning coffee run (to get in extra steps, of course).
+To set up the competition, the participant with the least amount of steps at the end of the week buys the first round of (healthy!) cocktails at Friday's happy hour.
+Or, whoever has the least steps is in charge of the Friday-morning coffee run (to get in extra steps, of course).

 2. Break Up Your Day Hourly

-Many trackers have reminders you can set for when you’re sedentary for too long.
-And Fitbit users have access to a feature called Hourly Activity.
+Many trackers send alerts after long periods of sedentary activity.
+For one, Fitbit users have access to a feature called Hourly Activity.
 Once activated, you set your step-count goal for every hour, versus focusing solely on a 10,000-step daily goal.

-Breaking it up every hour will get you moving more often, which not only impacts your calorie count, but also counteracts those negative effects of sitting all day.
+Breaking up every hour will get you moving more often, which not only impacts your calorie count, but also counteracts the negative effects of sitting all day.

 There are some great apps out there that'll help you get more out of your steps.
 For example, when you download Charity Miles, you can earn money for the charity of your choice just by walking!

-If you want a trainer-guided walk, the Skyfit app has treadmill workouts.
-You can choose from speed walking, power walking and more, with a curated playlist and trainer right in your headphones cheering you on the entire way.
+If you want a trainer-guided walk, the Aaptiv offers various treadmill workouts.
+You can choose from speed walking, power walking and more, with a curated playlist and trainer right in your earbuds cheering you on the entire way.

 Ready to burn some extra calories?
-Kyle Golden, a certified fitness trainer and founder of Work It Personal Training in Austin, Texas, has developed two walking workouts — both indoor and outdoor — that you can make a part of your weekly routine.
+Kyle Golden, a certified fitness trainer and founder of Work It Personal Training in Austin, Tex., has developed two walking workouts — both indoor and outdoor — that you can incorporate in your weekly routine.